hippiehunter/dblbook/src/object_oriented/delegates.md

 # Delegates
-Delegates in DBL (Synergy DBL) provide a mechanism for type-safe function pointers when compiling for the .NET framework.
+Delegates in DBL provide a mechanism for type-safe function pointers when compiling for the .NET framework.
 They enable developers to treat methods as first-class objects that can be passed as parameters, stored in variables, and invoked dynamically at runtime.

 In DBL, delegates are declared using the `delegate` keyword followed by what looks like a regular method signature.
 The syntax follows this pattern: